Highway Code rules 204 to 225 address situations that require extra care. Check out the additional consideration needed by drivers and riders.

 Rule 204: Watch out for 'potentially' dangerous and vulnerable road users such as:

-Drivers should also be particularly aware of children playing near to the road, older and disabled people using the pavement, and inexperienced learner drivers and riders blending in with everyday traffic.
+Drivers should also be particularly aware of children playing near to the road.
+Look out for older and disabled people using the pavement.
+Be mindful of inexperienced learner drivers and riders blending in with everyday traffic.

 Rule 205: There is a risk of pedestrians, especially children, stepping unexpectedly into the road.
 You should drive with the safety of children in mind at a speed suitable for the conditions.

-Rule 206: Motorists should always watch out for children in busy areas and drive carefully and slowly when;
+Rule 206: Motorists should always watch out for children in busy areas.
+Thus, drive carefully and slowly when:

-Rule 208: Drive slowly near any schools and be particularly aware of young cyclists and pedestrians around the school entrance.
-As a rule, a flashing amber signal below the 'School' warning sign is there to inform you that there may be children crossing the road ahead.
+Rule 208: Drive slowly near any schools.
+Be particularly aware of young cyclists and pedestrians around the school entrance.
+As a rule, there will be a flashing amber signal below the 'School' warning sign.
+It is there to inform you that there may be children crossing the road ahead.
 Drive very slowly in these school zones until you are well clear of the area.

 Rule 209: Stationary school buses are typical situations of road users requiring extra care.
 Be sure to drive carefully and slowly when passing a stationary bus.
 Children may be getting on or off if there is a yellow square shaped 'School Bus' sign showing.
 The school bus sign should be displayed in the front and rear window of the bus or coach.

 Rule 210: You MUST stop when a school crossing patrol shows a 'Stop for children' sign.